- The GACC: Your Gateway and Gatekeeper

 Traceability represents another crucial element.
 Chinese regulations require complete traceability from farm or fishing vessel through processing, packaging, and distribution.
 This means maintaining detailed records of raw material sources, production batches, quality testing results, and distribution channels.
 When food safety issues arise, this traceability enables rapid identification of affected products and prevents widespread harm.

 The testing requirements deserve special attention.
-Depending on the product, samples may undergo testing for hundreds of potential contaminants or adulterants.
-Testing must occur at accredited laboratories, and results must fall within prescribed limits.
-Some products require testing both before export and upon arrival in China, creating dual compliance burdens.
+Depending on the product, samples may undergo testing before export and at destination, creating dual compliance considerations for overseas buyers.

 This rigorous focus on safety aligns perfectly with Jade Premium’s philosophy of delivering premium, healthy products to global markets.
 We recognize that compliance with these standards isn’t merely regulatory box-checking—it’s fundamental to our commitment to consumer wellbeing and product excellence.
 Our quality control processes mirror and often exceed Chinese requirements, ensuring that products meet standards before they ever reach customs.